MUSIC MAN History

 Introduction

-Fender is a name known to anyone who plays electric guitar/electric bass.
+Fender is a name familiar to anyone who plays an electric guitar.

-Leo Fender, the founder of the Fender brand, laid the foundation for the electric guitar.
+Leo Fender is the founder of the Fender brand, which laid the foundation for the electric guitar.

-The guitars, basses, and amplifiers born from his groundbreaking inventions continue to be loved by people today, largely unchanged in form.
-Telecaster, Stratocaster, Precision Bass, Jazz Bass...
-It's no exaggeration to say these instruments didn't just create "new instruments," they shaped the very history of music itself.
+The guitars, Bass, and amplifiers that emerged one after another thanks to his groundbreaking inventions continue to be loved by people today, largely unchanged in form.
+Telecaster, Stratocaster, Precision Bass, Jazz Bass… It is no exaggeration to say that these instruments are not merely “new instruments,” but have shaped the very history of music itself.

-This time, we'll cover Leo Fender's founding of Fender through the birth of MUSIC MAN, and in the latter half, we'll introduce MUSIC MAN's flagship model, the StingRay.
+In this article, we’ll cover Leo Fender’s founding of Fender and the birth of MUSIC MAN, and in the second half, we’ll introduce MUSIC MAN’s flagship model, the StingRayBass.

-1. The Great Creator ― The Man Leo Fender
+1. The Great Creator — The Man Known as Leo Fender

-Born in Fullerton, California in 1909, Leo developed an interest in electrical engineering from a young age.
+Born in Fullerton, California, in 1909, Leo had been interested in electrical engineering since childhood.

-After graduating high school, he attended local Fullerton Junior College.
-Surprisingly, he majored in accounting and after graduation, worked as an accountant for the California Highway Department.
+After graduating from high school, he attended the local Fullerton Junior College.
+Surprisingly, he majored in accounting and, after graduation, went on to work as an accountant for the California Department of Highways.

-After several years, Leo launched "Fender's Radio Service" in 1938, a radio repair shop.
-His childhood passion for electrical engineering and sound propelled him toward becoming a technician.
+After working there for several years, Leo launched “Fender’s Radio Service,” a radio repair shop, in 1938.
+His childhood passion for electrical engineering and sound drove him to become an engineer.

-Fender Radio Service didn't just repair radios; it also handled amplifier repairs and electric guitar modifications.
-It was during this time that Leo gained a thorough understanding of the "problems with electric instruments."
+Fender’s Radio Service didn’t stop at just repairing radios; it also took on amplifier repairs and electric guitar modifications, allowing Leo to gain a thorough understanding of the “problems with electric instruments” during this time.

-On September 26, 1944, Leo Fender and his business partner Clayton "Doc" Kauffman applied for a patent for an electric guitar pickup modeled after a phonograph pickup.
-Mounting this pickup onto a simple single-ply guitar they were building as part of Fender Radio Service marked a major step forward in the history of electric instruments.
+On September 26, 1944, Leo Fender and his business partner, Clayton “Doc” Koffman, filed a patent for an electric guitar pickup modeled after a phonograph pickup.
+Mounting this on the simple, single-ply guitars they were producing as part of Fender’s Radio Service marked a major step forward in the history of electric instruments.

-After dissolving his partnership with Kofman, Leo Fender renamed the company "Fender Electric Instrument Company " in 1947.
-In 1948, he developed the world's first mass-produced solid-body electric guitar.
-He unveiled it as the Esquire in 1949.
+After dissolving his partnership with Koffman, Leo Fender renamed the company “Fender Electric Instrument Company ” in 1947.
+In 1948, he developed the world’s first mass-produced solid-body electric guitar, which he unveiled as the Esquire in 1949.

-As you all know, this led to the creation of instruments that endure to this day: the Telecaster, Precision Bass, Stratocaster, Jazzmaster, Jazz Bass, and Jaguar.
+As you all know, this was followed by the creation of instruments that are still in use today, such as the Telecaster, Precision, Stratocaster, Jazzmaster, Jazz, and Jaguar.

-3. Fender's Turning Point: Leo Fender's Struggle and Decision
+3. A Turning Point for Fender: Leo Fender’s Struggles and Decisions

 A major turning point for Fender came in 1965.
-Leo Fender, who had pioneered the electric guitar industry, agreed to sell Fender to CBS, the American commercial broadcast television and radio network.
+Leo Fender, who had long been a pioneer in the electric guitar industry, agreed to sell Fender to CBS, the American commercial television and radio network.

-Leo remained with the company for several years as a technical advisor, but left Fender in 1970, primarily due to health reasons.
-Some say it was because the new management at Fender did not actively adopt Leo's newly developed technologies.
+Leo remained with the company for several years as a technical advisor after stepping down as CEO, but left Fender in 1970, primarily for health reasons.
+Some speculate that the new management at Fender did not actively adopt the new technologies Leo had developed.

 4. Leo’s New Challenge: The Birth of MUSIC MAN

-After leaving Fender in 1972, Leo founded MUSIC MAN alongside Tom Walker (formerly Fender's sales and amp designer) and Forrest White (Fender's former vice president).
+In 1972, after leaving Fender, Leo founded MUSIC MAN together with Tom Walker (formerly in charge of sales and amplifier design at Fender) and Forrest White (a former vice president of Fender).

-Having stepped back from the front lines, Leo reportedly launched MUSIC MAN driven by his desire to "develop new products as an engineer."
+Leo, who had once stepped back from the front lines, reportedly launched MUSIC MAN out of a desire to "develop new products as an engineer."

-While Leo worked on developing the guitar/Bass, the amplifier, spearheaded by Tom Walker, was released first in 1974.
+While Leo was developing the Bass guitar, the amplifier—led by Tom Walker—was released first in 1974.

 MUSIC MAN/212HD

-About a year and a half after the amplifier's release, two models—the StingRay I and StingRay Bass—were unveiled at the 1976 NAMM Show.
+A little over a year after the release of the amplifiers, the StingRay I and StingRay Bass were unveiled at the 1976 NAMM Show.

-At the time, vintage guitars were sweeping the world as musicians like Eric Clapton sought the aged, dried-out sound of Fender's old guitars.
+At the time, vintage guitars were taking the world by storm, as many musicians—including Eric Clapton—sought the aged sound of old Fender guitars.

-Amidst this trend, Leo, steadfast in his philosophy of "developing new products," refused to build nostalgic guitars.
-Instead, he developed the StingRay—a completely new guitar.
+Amidst this trend, Leo, staying true to his philosophy of “developing new products,” chose not to produce nostalgic guitars but instead developed the StingRay—a completely new guitar.

-5. MUSIC MAN Early Models: Legendary Instruments Leo Helped Develop
+5. MUSIC MAN Early Models: The Legendary Guitars Leo Helped Develop

 MUSIC MAN/StingRay I 1977